-1. The electoral period shall run concurrently with the Convening of term of office of Members provided for in the Act of Parliament 20 September 1976.
+Convening of 1.
+The electoral period shall run concurrently with the Parliament term of office of Members provided for in the Act of 20 September 1976.

 The session shall be the annual period prescribed by the Act and the Treaties.